 Birth trauma councillors wanting to extend their skill set.

-Upon qualification you will be a certified Birth Trauma Resolution Practitioner and be entitled to appear on the BTR therapy of practitioners.
+Upon qualification you will be a certified Birth Trauma Resolution Practitioner and be entitled to appear on the BTR therapy register of practitioners.

 For details on the next training programme please Click Here

 Undertaking training to become a certified ‘Birth Trauma Resolution’ practitioner will offer you the chance to do a job that can truly change the lives of those suffering with birth trauma/PTSD in the most dramatic and satisfying way – This training programme is not to be missed.